Elstargo00/Dota2_Predictor/README.md

 So the idea is to train a machine to know the picture of the winning match (high value of pixel above) or the losing match (low value of pixel above).

 Each time we predict, it requires information of:
-1. (The radiant team) &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;  7.
+1. (The radiant team)                                   7.
 (The radiant team)
-2. Position 1 of the radiant team (Player:Hero) &nbsp;  8.
+2. Position 1 of the radiant team (Player:Hero)         8.
 Position 1 of the dire team (Player:Hero)
-3. Position 2 of the radiant team (Player:Hero) &nbsp;  9.
+3. Position 2 of the radiant team (Player:Hero)         9.
 Position 2 of the dire team (Player:Hero)
-4. Position 3 of the radiant team (Player:Hero) &nbsp; 10.
+4. Position 3 of the radiant team (Player:Hero)        10.
 Position 3 of the dire team (Player:Hero)
-5. Position 4 of the radiant team (Player:Hero) &nbsp; 11.
+5. Position 4 of the radiant team (Player:Hero)        11.
 Position 4 of the dire team (Player:Hero)
-6. Position 5 of the radiant team (Player:Hero) &nbsp; 12.
+6. Position 5 of the radiant team (Player:Hero)        12.
 Position 5 of the dire team (Player:Hero)

 And the string "team/player: hero" will be searched from the historical records (shown above) and change to the numerical score to predict this game the radiant will win or not.